How does it work?

 Full-sized CSA Shares usually provide enough food for three to five people; most farms also offer half shares that feed one or two people, or other more flexible options.
 Details on participating farms can be found at the bottom of this page.
 Customers can choose to pick up their shares at our location in downtown Tillamook, or at another convenient pickup point determined by the farm!

-We accept SNAP payments for CSA Shares on behalf of our partnering farms!
+Food Roots accepts SNAP payments for CSA Shares on behalf of our partnering farms!
 In addition, we provide SNAP customers with Double Up Food Bucks to reduce the overall cost of the CSA share, further increasing the affordability of local food.
-There are flexible purchasing options so you don't have to commit to a full season, instead purchase a month to month option if that feels like a better option for you.
-Contact us to learn more.
+There are flexible purchasing options, please ask.